 About The Seven Sisters and the Geirangerfjorden Waterfalls

 The Seven Sisters Waterfall was certainly the most famous of the waterfalls in the Geiranger Fjord (Geirangerfjorden), and we’ve come to associate the two over the years.

-Coupled with the beautiful weather that we happened to be experiencing during our time on the tour, we simply couldn’t have asked for a better visual experience.
+Coupled with the beautiful weather that we happened to be experiencing during our time on our first tour, we simply couldn’t have asked for a better visual experience.

 Are there really seven sisters?